Mukhameds/CRATUS-rcv/README.md

 # **hw-code**
+## What is this?

+A minimal simulation of digital reflex based on **Ghost Logic (HW-code v2)**.

+No memory.
+No IDs.
+No central control.
+Only signals and reactions.

+This is the first step toward a new kind of digital consciousness —
+built from pure reaction, not computation.

 **hw-code** hw-code is a new era.
 A breakthrough for humanity across all fields — from medicine to space, from physics to the METAVERSE.
 It offers the closest possible imitation of neural connections.